waynelinks/webdock/repositories/monitoring-stack/README.md

-Monitoring Stack
+Monitoring stack
 ===

-This repository contains files required to collect logs from many Docker nodes into one place.
+This repository contains files required to run monitoring platform.

-The Logs Forwarder, which will run on every node, is prepared to catch logs from Docker daemon and pass them to the Logs Collector.

 ## Getting started

 The `images` directory contains files required to build Docker images.

-The `composes` directory contains files required to run Docker Compose infrastructure with these images.
+The `stacks` directory contains files required to run Docker Swarm infrastructure with these images.

 ### Requirements